MultiSafepay/docs/content/getting-started/glossary/multisafepay-glossary.md

 When a person tries to receive products without paying for them by tricking a customer or merchant.

 ### integration
 Software merchants use to sell products and services and accept payments, e.g website, mobile app, [PWA](/payments/integrations/pwa/).
-Merchants may use [ecommerce platforms](/integrations/ready-made/) or build a custom integration.
+Merchants may use [ecommerce platforms](/integrations/ready-made/) or [build their own integration](/integrations/self-made/).

 ### item
 A product or service in a customer's shopping cart and/or order.